roberto-butti/my-storyblok-sveltekit-example/README.md

 PUBLIC_ACCESS_TOKEN=youraccesstoken
 ```

-In the `storyblok.js` file, where in this project example I initialize the Stroyblok object, I can access the environment variables via:
+In the `storyblok.js` file, where in this project example I initialize the Storyblok object, I can access the environment variables via:

 ```
 import { PUBLIC_ACCESS_TOKEN } from '$env/static/public'